Soccer ForwardSoccer ForwardOpen CupOpen Cup

 Four decades have passed.
 And Jeffries moved along as the game in this country dug itself out from its own grave.
 He moved a lot of dirt himself.
 And his long road to a one-time second division team, now in the third division known as USL League One, has provided him with more experience and raw material than any coach can credibly hope to have.
 And along the way, he became a reluctant oracle of sorts – a man who knows the pitfalls and potential facing the game in this country.

-His North Carolinians got here via a topsy-turvy 3-2 win on the road against the all-amateur Long Island Rough Riders that needed extra-time and a huge effort.
+His North Carolinians got here via a topsy-turvy 3-2 win on the road against the all-amateur Long Island Rough Riders in the First Round that needed extra-time and a huge effort.
+It was followed up with another tense win in the Second Round against Carolina Core of MLS NEXT Pro (2-1 aet).

-It wasn’t the kind of tactical, organized performance a coach dreams of.
+These weren’t the kind of tactical, organized performances a coach dreams of.
 “It’s the Open Cup, so some of the standard rules don’t necessarily apply,” smiled Jeffries when asked about the general vibe of games in this country’s most beloved and historic soccer tournament.
 “You get crazy games in the Open Cup.
 You have to expect anything.”

 Anything and everything – Jeffries has seen it.
 Trust us.
 Ever heard of the New Orleans Riverboat Gamblers?
 No?
 Well, he played for them in the old USISL between 1993 and 1994.
 And after his knee finally gave out, he coached the club through 1997.
 “You’re going all the way back now,” he chuckled at the mention of his first coaching position – and his first run out in the Open Cup.”